Chumachenkovlad/vscode-run-spec-in-terminal/README.md

-# run-spec-with-jest README
+# Run-Spec-In-Terminal

-This is the README for your extension "run-spec-with-jest".
-After writing up a brief description, we recommend including the following sections.
+_run-spec-in-terminal_ is an helper extension to instant running spec in terminal from active file.

 ## Extension commands